It only takes seven steps to get a New York real estate license in a matter of months. Here’s what you need to do.

 - Pass the Education Provider Administered Exam

 - Sign Up for the State Licensing Exam

 - Pass the State Licensing Exam

 - Apply for a Real Estate License and Pay the Fee

 Step 1 - Check Your Eligibility

-As long as you’re 18 years old and don’t have a felony on your record you’re good to proceed!
+As long as you’re 18 years old, a U.S. citizen, have a high school degree (or GED), and don’t have a felony on your record you’re good to proceed!
 You can still possibly get a New York real estate license with a criminal record, you just have to take an additional step of getting a Certificate of Relief From Disabilities or a Certificate of Good Conduct.

 Step 2 - Complete the Required Pre-License Real Estate Courses